Ethiopia crisis explained

 ShelterBox has worked to support Sudanese refugees in 2020, 2018 and 2014, supporting people displaced by conflict and extreme weather.
 We’ve provided crucial shelter assistance and other essential items.

-ShelterBox has supported over 22,000 people in Chad since the beginning of the Sudan conflict in April 2023.
-We are now partnering with HELP Tchad to improve the living conditions and support the recovery of thousands more.
+ShelterBox has supported over 20,000 people in Chad since the beginning of the Sudan conflict in April 2023.
+Now, in partnership with HELP Tchad we’re working to improve living conditions and support the recovery of thousands more families.

-We are providing emergency shelter items like tarpaulins and rope to assist with the construction of temporary shelters.
-We are also providing essential items.
-This includes solar lights, mosquito nets, blankets, sleeping mats, and kitchen sets, and fuel efficient stoves.
+We are providing emergency shelter items like tarpaulins and rope to help build temporary shelters.
+To make these shelters feel more like home, we’re providing essential items like solar lights, mosquito nets, blankets, sleeping mats, kitchen sets, and fuel efficient stoves.

-The conflict in Sudan is at a stalemate.
-We expect many more people to flee to Chad from Sudan.
-This will only add to the need for emergency shelter in the country.
-We’ll be supporting new arrivals to the transit areas of refugee camps.
+We’ll also be supporting new arrivals to the transit areas of refugee camps.
 Our shelters will provide a temporary, safe home within the camp.
 Families can stay there until more durable shelters are available.

 One of the people we’ve supported is Hawa Abdullah, and her family.
 She described why she left Sudan.